Shaik376/aws_resources/README.md

 Description

-This repository contains a collection of reusable AWS CloudFormation templates and Terraform configurations designed to automate the creation and management of AWS infrastructure.
-The templates help streamline the provisioning of services such as VPCs, EC2 instances, S3 bucket, and IAM roles, making it easier to build and maintain AWS environments.
+This repository contains a collection of reusable AWS CloudFormation templates designed to automate the creation and management of AWS infrastructure.
+The templates help streamline the provisioning of services such as Lambda functions, EC2 instances, S3 bucket, and IAM roles, making it easier to build and maintain AWS environments.

 Table of Contents